 6. Cape Gooseberry

-Look for these orange berries in Colombia where they are called uchuvas or in Peru where they call them aguaymantos, as well as in many other countries in South America.
+Look for these orange berries all over South America.
+In Colombia, they they are known as uchuvas and they are also a popular fruit in Peru where they are called aguaymantos.
 They taste a bit like gooseberry and are great especially in a fruit salad!

 7. West Indian Locust fruit (A.K.A.
 Stinky Feet)